 Training increases iron requirements for a number of reasons.
 Intense training increases the number of RBC in the body and increases turnover in the tissue.
 Iron is also lost in sweat, urine, blood and the digestive tract.
 If you pound the pavement, iron is lost through haemolysis, where each foot strike bursts RBC apart.
 Couple increased losses with poor intake and/or absorption of iron for whatever reason, it can be easy to lose balance of this important mineral.

 We have no way of manufacturing iron ourselves so we need to get this essential mineral from our diet.
 Specific iron requirements for athletes are currently unknown however, are likely to be higher compared to non-athletes.
 Daily requirements vary depending on age and gender, see the table below to work out your needs:

 Recommended Dietary Intake (RDI) of Iron each day

 Iron is widely distributed in many foods.
 There are two types of Iron:

 1. Haem iron (from animal sources) e.g. Meat, chicken, fish, eggs

 2. Non-haem iron (from animal & plant sources) e.g. Legumes, wholegrain and iron-fortified breads and cereals, green leafy vegetables, nuts & dried fruit.

 The main difference between these two groups is the rate iron is absorbed by our body.
 Iron absorption from haem foods is approximately 15-18%, while non-haem iron absorption is inefficient at <5%.

 Factors affecting iron absorption

-Iron absorption and metabolism is controlled by the hormone hepcidin.
-The amount of iron we absorb is also related to our bodies iron status and the presence of other dietary factors than enhance or block the absorption of iron in the gut.
+Iron absorption and metabolism are controlled by the hormone hepcidin.
+The amount of iron we absorb is also related to our bodies iron status and the presence of other dietary factors that enhance or block the absorption of iron in the gut.